-Projects means non-routine, temporary undertakings with defined strategically aligned scope of work, a clear start and end point and time-bound deliverables to achieve a unique goal within a defined deliverable schedule, inclusive of activities and reporting, and monitoring and evaluation requirements.
+Projects mean a non-routine, temporary undertaking with a defined strategically aligned scope of work, a clear start and end point and time-bound deliverables to achieve a unique goal within a defined deliverable schedule, inclusive of activities and reporting, and monitoring and evaluation requirements.

-Public/Private Partnerships means a transaction between an institution of the state and private sector party.
+Public/Private Partnerships mean a transaction between an institution of the state and a private sector party.